 They are abundant in size as well as species variety- go on, get bitten by their bug!

 Interested in creating something based on a theme?
 How about using your backyard or mini forest as inspiration!
 Do you want it to be formal, rustic, or do you fancy recreating a life-sized garden into miniature form.

 While there may not be an exact miniature version of the full size tree that’s needed for this project.
 Slow growing small foliage trees are available and can more than likely provide similar growth shape.

 Use images from life sized gardens within Google searches before beginning brainstorming sessions with ideas.
 Such as looking for iconic miniatures like grandma’s favorite chair.

 Which will weather well through time without damage such as roses arbor etcetera.

 There are so many types of containers you can use to plant your mini garden and each one has its own personality.
-A unglazed, terra cotta pot is perfect for a rustic backyard theme with plants like the Blue Pygmy Juniper, Hens & Chicks or Wooley Thyme.
+An unglazed, terra cotta pot is perfect for a rustic backyard theme with plants like the Blue Pygmy Juniper, Hens & Chicks, or Wooley Thyme.

-That all appreciate full sun exposure but don’t mind dry conditions from time-to-time.
-On the other hand if you’re looking for something elegant then try planting in a big black glazed ceramic container featuring elements.
+They all appreciate full sun exposure but don’t mind dry conditions from time to time.
+On the other hand, if you’re looking for something elegant then try planting in a big black glazed ceramic container featuring elements.

-Such as formal style miniature gardens planted with seasonal flowers and foliage that thrive under partial shade!
+Such as formal-style miniature gardens planted with seasonal flowers and foliage that thrive under the partial shade!
 These two examples just scratch the surface of what’s possible.